 View All Medical Services

 View All Event Categories

 Home > Mercy News > UIHA Announces Fifth Member

-Formally announced in June 2012, UIHA includes Genesis Health System, Mercy-Cedar Rapids, Mercy Health Network (including hospitals affiliated with Catholic Health Initiatives and CHE Trinity Health, Livonia, Mich.), and University of Iowa Health Care.
-This alliance includes 58 hospitals and 175 clinics across Iowa with key locations in Cedar Falls, Cedar Rapids, Davenport, Des Moines, Dubuque, Iowa City, Mason City, Sioux City and Waterloo.
+Formally announced in June 2012, UIHA includes Genesis Health System, Mercy Cedar Rapids, University of Iowa Health Care, and Wheaton Franciscan Healthcare - Iowa.
+With the addition of Great River Health Systems, this alliance now includes 21 hospitals and clinics across Iowa with key locations in Cedar Falls, Waterloo, Cedar Rapids, Davenport, Iowa City, Fairfield, Burlington, Fort Madison and Keokuk.